EU launches legal action against UK over post-Brexit changes | Law-Order

 - Belgium

-The European Union is launching legal action against the UK in response to unilateral moves to rewrite parts of the Northern Ireland Protocol in the post-Brexit deal between both sides, the bloc's executive branch said Wednesday.
+The European Union is launching legal action against the UK in response to Britain's unilateral moves to rip up parts of the post-Brexit deal between both sides, officials said Wednesday, But the European Commission, the bloc's executive branch, insisted it remained open to finding a joint solution outside of the courts.

 The proposed UK bill seeks to remove customs checks on some goods entering Northern Ireland from the rest of the UK.
 That will override parts of the trade treaty that Prime Minister Boris Johnson signed with the EU less than two years ago.

-The action had been put on hold in September 2021 as both parties tried to find joint solution.
-In addition, the EU will kick off further action against the UK for a perceived failure to carry out necessary controls under the EU rules, and to provide trade statistics data as required under the protocol.
+“There have been only new and new demands coming from the U.K. government,'' Šefcovic said.

+The U.K. government said its proposed measures will ease the impact on businesses by canceling checks and reducing paperwork for goods coming from Britain into Northern Ireland and which are staying there.
+Goods moving into Ireland or the EU market would continue to b checked at Northern Ireland ports.

+According to EU officials who weren't authorized to speak publicly because of the sensitivity of the topic, there were seizures last year at Northern Ireland ports of high-valued electronic products, tobacco, counterfeit medicine, smartphones and illegal drugs that could have been smuggled into the EU market.
 In the final stages of an infringement procedure, which can last for months, the European Commission can refer such cases to the bloc's highest court.
-The European Court of Justice has jurisdiction to rule on matters of EU law in Northern Ireland.
+Under the protocol, the European Court of Justice, or ECJ, has jurisdiction to rule on matters of EU law in Northern Ireland.

+But the U.K. wants the ECJ to have no future role in deciding disputes involving the protocol, casting a doubt on how the court will be able to rule on the dispute.

+“Not respecting the European Court of Justice rulings would be just piling one breach of the international law upon another,'' Šefcovic said.

-Northern Ireland is the only part of the UK that shares a border with an EU country — the Republic of Ireland.
+He added that the EU will flesh out proposals it made last October to further facilitate the movement of goods from Britain to Northern Ireland while drastically reducing paperwork.
+Northern Ireland is the only part of the U.K. that shares a border with an EU country — the Republic of Ireland.
 When Britain left the EU and its borderless free-trade zone, the two sides agreed to keep the Irish land border free of customs posts and other checks because an open border is a key pillar of the peace process that ended decades of violence in Northern Ireland.

+Instead, to protect the EU's single market, there are checks on some goods, such as meat and eggs, entering Northern Ireland from the rest of the U.K.

 Britain's Conservative government says the Brexit rules also are undermining peace in Northern Ireland, where they have caused a political crisis.
 Northern Ireland's main unionist party is blocking the formation of a new power-sharing government in Belfast, saying it won't take part until the Brexit trade rules are scrapped.